cccs-eric/assemblyline4_docs/docs/administration/service_management.md

 * Environment variables set before loading the container

 !!! tip
-    Check the [docker config](../../developer_manual/services/advanced/service_manifest/#docker-config) block from the [service manifest](../../developer_manual/services/advanced/service_manifest/) documentation to know more about the different field you can modify in the docker container configuration.
+    Check the [docker config](../../developer_manual/services/advanced/service_manifest/#docker-config) block in the [service manifest](../../developer_manual/services/advanced/service_manifest/) documentation for more information on the different fields you can modify in the docker container configuration.

 #### Dependency containers